-We will work in partnership with educational professionals within our school community and beyond, to enable children to access their learning successfully by ensuring that they are well-regulated, emotionally supported and have good attendance at school.
-This can also include providing advice and support for the families of disadvantaged pupils, where home life is impacting well-being and academic performance.
+We will work in partnership with educational professionals within our school community and beyond to enable children to access their learning successfully by ensuring that they are well-regulated, academically and emotionally supported and have good attendance at school.
 We will provide learning opportunities which extend pupils' understanding and experience beyond the classroom and opportunities to develop their oracy skills and confidence as communicators.